1:9

 “Do you think I can begin writing now?”

-“Yes,” said Novo.
+“Yes,” said Mada.
 “Yes, you can.”

-“What are you going to do?” asked Una.
+“What will you do?”

 As Genesis had been rocking himself back and forth, his crib tapped on a bookshelf and a box atop the bookshelf fell.
-Una went to pick up the box.
+Vee went to pick up the box.
 When she went to pick it up, she noticed that something was sticking out of the box.
 Something black and shiny.

 She went to it, and moved a few papers away.
 She laughed.
 It was her old black sleeve, her Omnia.